 BR: So I had a wife and two children at graduation.
-But I went into the service right outta high school, it was in 19— hold on a second I gotta get my glasses.
+But I went into the service right out of high school, it was in 19— hold on a second I've got to get my glasses.
 In January I went into the service and February I got my induction notice.
 And I served 26 months in the Army.
-We were overseas for seven months in Germany but I didn’t see a lot of combat maybe 4 months of it or so.
-I came back on July the 5th, actually landed in the harbor of New York on July the 4th, returning heroes of war and they wouldn’t let us out of the ship cause longshoremen don’t work on a holiday.
-But we sat on and huddled ourselves in the harbor for a day.
-Anyway I got married while I was home because I didn’t get out for another year and we had a home on the eastside, I got a job with the City of Detroit.
+We were overseas for seven months in Germany but I didn’t see a lot of combat maybe four months of it or so.
+I came back on July the 5, actually landed in the harbor of New York on July the 4, returning heroes — the war is over and all that — and they wouldn’t let us out of the ship because longshoremen don’t work on a holiday.
+But we sat on and humbled ourselves in the harbor for a day.
+Anyway I got married while I was home because I didn’t get out for another year — didn't have enough points — and we had a home on the east side, I got a job with the City of Detroit.
 I started as a junior clerk in September of ’47, for $2,621 a year.
 Prices were different then.

 LW: Sounds like it.